COSC3020/graph-search-JacobMorgan3/README.md

 ### Worst Case Runtime DFS
 I followed an algorithm instructions online to write DFS, I then used DFS to write BFS.
-Because I have a while loop that at most would iterate V times, with one for loop in it that iterates over the connected edges, at it's worst V^2.
-So we get $V * V^2$, big $\Theta(V^3)$
+Because I have a while loop that at most would iterate V times, with one for loop in it that iterates over the connected edges, at it's worst V when connected to each other node.
+So we get $V * V$, big $\Theta(V^2)$

 ## Bonus

 Implement and analyze breadth-first search.

 ### Worst Case Runtime BFS
-big $\Theta(V^2)$
 I have a while loop that at the worse could iterate V times.
 Then in the while loop, a for loop that at the worst iterates over the number of nodes in the graph.
-TThen still in the while loop I have another for loop that iterates over all edges connected to a node so at it's worst V^2.
-Over all we have $V^2 + V^3$ so we get big $\Theta(V^3)$
+While still in the while loop I have another for loop that iterates over all edges connected to a node so at it's worst V, when connected to every other node.
+Over all we have $V^2 + V^2$ so we get big $\Theta(V^2)$